 Geneva is a somewhat small city located in the state of New York.
 With a population of 13,062 people and five constituent neighborhoods, Geneva is the 149th largest community in New York.
 Much of the housing stock in Geneva was built prior to World War II, making it one of the older and more historic cities in the country.

-Geneva is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Geneva isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Geneva are a mix of both white- and blue-collar jobs.
 Overall, Geneva is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Geneva who work in sales jobs (11.57%), office and administrative support (10.98%), and teaching (8.72%).
+There are especially a lot of people living in Geneva who work in sales jobs (12.05%), office and administrative support (11.27%), and food service (9.63%).

 Geneva is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Geneva area, with all of the energy of the students filling area dorms and apartments each fall, really helps Geneva maintain a good economy.